 Micah 6:8 says this, “He has told you, O mortal, what is good.
 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God” (NIV).
 Notice that those basic instructions for living and serving the Lord do not require that you have a spouse.
 More important than marital fulfillment is serving others and telling them about the greatest example of love, Jesus Christ.

 Our focus as believers should be on leading just, forgiving, and merciful lives motivated by love for God and one another.
 When our focus is not on those things, we become preoccupied with temporal things, which eventually leads to bitterness, disappointment, and an inability to love like Jesus.
 Whether in singleness or in marriage, our ultimate priority should be the King and his kingdom.

 Now, what does this look like practically?

 Volunteer in your local church & community.
 This is a place where one can find opportunities to give back and help bring about the Kingdom of God to Earth.
 Lead a small group.
 Work with the homeless.
 Do something!
 Do not waste your years being upset about your singleness.
-Leverage these years for the sake of the Kingdom.
+Leverage these years of singleness for the sake of the Kingdom.
 Get involved wherever you are.
 Open your living space up to those who need somewhere to go.
 Impacting lives for the sake of the Gospel is what we are called to do, so do it!

 You might find that while you are leveraging your singleness for the kingdom, someone who you are serving with may catch your eye.
 If that happens, pray about it and seek wise counsel about moving forward.
 That can be a great way to meet a spouse.
 However, regardless of whether this happens, the goal of our lives is not to get married but to make the name of Christ known.